 In your comments on the draft decision you argued that Sodium cumene sulphonate (EC No. 239-854-6) in the most appropriate substance to test since the sodium ion is ubiquitous in mammalian systems.
-ECHA agrees with this proposal.
+ECHA agrees with this proposal and has amended the request.